Hans Oeschger

 He was a lead author of the First Assessment Report of the Intergovernmental Panel on Climate Change.

 The European Geophysical Society established the Hans Oeschger Medal in his honour in 2001.

-The centre of excellence for climate research at the University of Bern (Oeschger Centre for Climate Change Research), which was founded in 2007, is named after Hans Oeschger.
+The centre of excellence for climate research at the University of Bern (Oeschger Centre for Climate Change Research), which was founded in 2007, is named after Hans Oeschger, as is Oeschger Bluff, a cliff in Antarctica.